Table of Contents

 The decision is little more than a gesture.
 While it is true that it is the people of the US that will elect the representatives and leaders, and that should have the most power, in the end, the blueprint for the system of government was the result of that handful of representatives.

 The people of the US vs. the citizens of the US

-Finally, we have to look at the word “people” here, rather than the word citizens.
+Finally, we have to look at the word “people” here rather than the word “citizens.”
 Some suggest that the term people of the United States only refers to those that have citizenship status.
-In other words, this would reinforce the idea that the rights and clauses within only related to those with legal status in the country.
-The term “people” ‘s broadness is also a great way of ensuring that everyone from each state is included.
+In other words, this would reinforce the idea that the rights and clauses within are only related to those with legal status in the country.
+However, the term “people” ‘s broadness is also a great way of ensuring that everyone from each state is included.
 That means men, women, and children from all aspects of society.

 Any Color Or Race

 We could also assume that this could mean “people” of any color or race.
 This is where the vagueness of language in the preamble, as with the constitution more generally, becomes dangerous.
 It is easy to make assumptions if you don’t have a more cynical outlook.
 In the preamble case, it is clear that the Native Americans outside of the 13 states weren’t classed as people of the United States.
 It wasn’t long before the nation worked on the process of “advancing” and “civilizing” Natives and creating treaties to acquire their land.